Best UNESCO World Heritage Sites to Explore

 Book in Advance

 Nowadays, it's rare to just show up at a popular spot and walk right in.
-Many places limit how many people can enter at once, or they might only take visitors who have booked spots ahead of time.
+Many places limit how many people can enter at once.
+Or they might only take visitors who have booked spots ahead of time.
 Do yourself a favor and check the site's website before you go.
 Find out if you should book tickets, reserve tour times, or get permits.
 This small step can save you from facing disappointment and wasting your travel time.

 Get a Local Expert